SjoerdKoop/vicon_control/README.md

 float32[] data
 ```

 Since we only use one dimension, the *layout* variable is not relevant.
+A *float32* in ROS coincides with a *float* in *c++*, this is used instead of a double to effectively halve the magnitude of communication messages without losing relevant accuracy.
 Reference values should be added (*data.push_back(value)*) in the same order as they are to be read by the robot.

 ## UDP: reference